ceos-seo/data_cube_notebooks/docs/ingestion.md

   * You have a database user that is used to connect to your 'datacube' database
   * The Data Cube is installed and you have successfully run 'datacube system init'
   * All code is checked out and you have a virtual environment in the correct directories: `~/Datacube/{data_cube_ui, data_cube_notebooks, datacube_env, agdc-v2}`
 * This guide will use a Landsat 7 SR product as an example.
-Please download a Landsat SR product from [Earth Explorer](https://earthexplorer.usgs.gov/).
-Please ensure that the dataset you download is an SR product - the L\*.tar.gz should contain .tif files with the file pattern L\*\*\_sr_band\*.tif This will correspond to datasets labeled "Collection 1 Higher-Level", or the pre-collection datasets if you have an older download.
-Move this dataset into the directory '/datacube/original_data/' so that the path looks like '/datacube/original_data/L*.tar.gz'
+Please download a Landsat SR product from [our AWS site](http://ec2-52-201-154-0.compute-1.amazonaws.com/datacube/data/LE071950542015121201T1-SC20170427222707.tar.gz).
+We are providing a Landsat 7 Collection 1 scene over Ghana for our examples.
+This will ensure that the entire workflow can be completed by all users.
+Place the .tar.gz file in your `/datacube/original_data` directory.

 If you have not yet completed our Data Cube Installation Guide, please do so before continuing.